John Muir Health: History

+Lawsuit

-On January 13, 2022 John Muir Health was sued by Dr. Alicia Kalamas who alleged that institutional failures led to the death of a child and several adult patients.
+On January 13, 2022, John Muir Health was sued by Dr. Alicia Kalamas who alleged that institutional failures led to the death of a child and several adult patients.
 She alleged that profit motives interfered with patient care decisions.
 The hospital denied wrongdoing and stated that patient safety was a top priority.

-On April 7, 2022 the San Francisco Chronicle ran an 8 ½ page article exposing how John Muir’s Walnut Creek hospital performed a complex surgery on a child, Ailee Jong despite being warned that they lacked the ability to safely perform the surgery.
-The article detailed how John Muir entered into a branding arrangement with Stanford Health but actually lacked the skills offered at Stanford’s facilities.
-The parents then chose John Muir thinking they were obtaining the same care as they would have received at Stanford.
+On April 7, 2022, the San Francisco Chronicle ran an 8 ½ page article exposing how John Muir's Walnut Creek hospital performed a complex surgery on a child, Ailee Jong, despite being warned that they lacked the ability to safely perform the surgery.
+The article detailed how John Muir Health entered into a branding arrangement with Stanford Health but actually lacked the skills offered at Stanford's facilities.
+The parents then chose John Muir Medical Center thinking they were obtaining the same care as they would have received at Stanford.
 The child died on the operating table.

-John Muir responded to the article stating that the surgery was properly performed and that the child was frail and could have died even under optimal circumstances.
-On April 15, 2022 the Medical Board of California launched an investigation of John Muir and its doctors relating to the death of Ailee Jong.
+John Muir Health responded to the article stating that the surgery was properly performed and that the child was frail and could have died even under optimal circumstances.
+On April 15, 2022, the Medical Board of California launched an investigation of John Muir and its doctors relating to the death of Ailee Jong.